 On the website you’ll find everything you need, including:

-Guides for helping parents implement ABA concepts in the home.
-These modules are meant to be a supplement to ABA therapy, not a replacement.
+Roadmap to ABA Parent Training are materials for the trainer and parent to work together to help parents implement ABA concepts in the home.
+These materials are meant to be a supplement to ABA therapy, not a replacement.
 I highly recommend consulting with a BCBA (board certified behavior analyst) to get your child assessed.
 They will be able to determine intensity and frequency, and establish an individual program for your child.
 Be sure to ask about parent training and how you can generalize your child’s acquired skills as a family.

 Free guides for play!
 Natural environment training (NET) was my weakest area as a new therapist.
 As I began working with children, I realized I didn’t know how to play with toys even though I considered this the most important part of therapy.
 In the Playroom, you’ll find common toys you see in your home or at your local retailer, ideas/scripts to promote language and imaginative play, and a community where you can post ideas and pictures, as well.